 HISTONE DEACETYLASE INHIBITOR

-Istodax is a prescription medication approved by the Food and Drug Administration (FDA) to treat cutaneous T-cell lymphoma and peripheral T-cell lymphoma (PTCL).
+Istodax is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat cutaneous T-cell lymphoma and peripheral T-cell lymphoma (PTCL).
 Istodax is indicated in cases where at least one previous therapy has failed.
-Istodax is also referred to by its drug name, Romidepsin.
+Istodax is also referred to by its drug name, romidepsin.

 Istodax is an anticancer drug.
 Istodax is a member of a class of drugs called histone deacetylase inhibitors.
 Istodax is believed to work by killing cancer cells and slowing their growth.

 Istodax is administered by intravenous injection on three specific days of a 28-day cycle.